osmandapp/web/main/docs/user/purchases/android.md

 ![Pro Plan](@site/static/img/purchases/maps_purchases.png)

-### Others

-**If none of the methods worked:**
+> **If none of the methods worked:**
- 1. Clear the cache for Google Play (Huawei AppGallery).
+> 1. Clear the cache for Google Play (Huawei AppGallery).
- 2. Clear the cache for OsmAnd.
+> 2. Clear the cache for OsmAnd.
- 3. Restart the device and try to restore again.
+> 3. Restart the device and try to restore again.